gbgaurav007/Gaurav_Bansal_EventSpotLite/README.md

 ### Features

-- Displays Wvents: Animated carousel showcasing list of trending featured events with smooth transitions.
+- Displays Events: Animated carousel showcasing list of trending featured events with smooth transitions.
 - Event Sections: Events categorized into different sections for quick browsing.
 - Filtering Options: Live filtering options based on categories like genre and location.
 - Animations: Engaging animations and a visually appealing interface.